DW | Old Testament

-Biblical Israel - Noah and the Flood
+2.7 - Noah and the Flood

 Ancient Israelites undoubtedly fully believed that a flood had once destroyed the Earth.
 Indeed, almost every nation around them also believed that a major flood had occurred near the beginning of time.
-But Israel also understood that the story of Noah was not history in the ordinary sense.
+But Israel also understood that the story of Noah was not just history in the ordinary sense.
 It was also a religious lesson told in mythological language about how God's mercy and promise far exceeded any terrible disaster to human life.

 The J and P stories of the Flood are closely joined in one of the most dramatic episodes in the Old Testament.
 P has built on the older J tradition so that the disaster leads to a moment in Gen 9 when God renews his blessing on humankind that matches the first blessing to Adam in Gen 1:28.
 We can detect certain signs that there were two original accounts of the flood story in the fact that God announces the flood twice (Gen 6:13 and 7:4), and twice promises never to send a flood again (Gen 8:21 and 9:15).
 Noah is told to take a pair of each kind of animal in some passages, but seven pairs of clean animals with one pair of unclean in others.
 There also seems to be two different numbering systems at work, one based on seven and forty day periods, the other on longer lengths that add up to a full year.

 When the disaster is over, God restores the covenant with the world through this man.
 The climax for the J version comes in Genesis 8:20-22, in which God's forgiveness extends even to lifting the curse upon the Earth for what humans have done in their hearts.
 People may still choose sin, but the goodness of God and his everlasting mercy will be seen in the bounty and the regularity of nature's seasons.

 “...as long as the Earth lasts, planting and harvest, cold and heat, summer and winter, day and night, will never cease.”

 P's climax comes in Gen 9:1-7 where God renews the blessing of Genesis 1 on human beings.
 P even enlarges the covenant conditions so that now people may eat meat as well as plants, thus removing the last restrictions on their rule over the creatures of the world.
 But with it comes an increased obligation to respect human life.